 Neuropsychological & Psychological Assessment Service

-Two predoctoral psychology interns are selected for a 12-month primary placement within the Neuropsychological & Psychological Assessment Service of the Connecticut Mental Health Center and the Department of Psychiatry.
+One doctoral psychology fellow selected for a 12-month primary placement within the Neuropsychological & Psychological Assessment Service of the Connecticut Mental Health Center and the Department of Psychiatry.
 Neuropsychological assessment experience is additionally acquired within clinical research settings.

 Primary placement full year: Neuropsychological and Psychological Assessment Service.
 The majority of the supervised experience occurs in the Connecticut Mental Health Center.
 In addition, fellows gain experience in additional settings that include:

-- A Parkinson’s disease and dementia (primarily Alzheimer’s Disease) clinical research facility (one day per week for 6 months).
+- A Parkinson’s disease and dementia (primarily Alzheimer’s Disease) clinical research facility (one half day per week).

 - Yale Department of Psychiatry Neuropsychological Assessment Service - handling of referrals from the broader community (year long).

 - Assessments in various research protocols and settings (year long).

 The CMHC Inpatient Division accepts both voluntary and involuntary adult psychiatric admissions.
 The CMHC Outpatient and related divisions of CMHC treat large numbers of adult psychiatric patients annually.
 The Yale Department of Psychiatry Neuropsychological Assessment Service offers services to diverse settings via clinical and research contracts, and handles adult clinical and forensic referrals from the broader community.